-Be A Glow Worm: The Churchill War Rooms in London
+Be A Glow Worm: Guide To the Churchill War Rooms in London

-A strange thing happens when you're a museum geek of the highest order.
+I wasn't sure if it was a museum for me at first.
+But a strange thing happens when you're a museum geek of the highest order.
 You'll go to virtually any museum.
 Even war museums.
-But the Churchill War Rooms museum is one of London's must see sites.
-It's a special place, especially for history buffs.

 When I informed my husband that I had been to Paris' Army Museum on one of my visits and actually liked it, he was shocked, almost flabbergasted.
 The poor man can't even get me to watch a critically acclaimed war documentary or a gory Netflix mob series.